Faculty and Staff

 Aaron Anderson grew up in Utah and graduated from high school in a remote village off the coast of Alaska, where his family moved to work and teach at the school.
 As a youth, Mr. Anderson earned the rank of Eagle Scout from the Boy Scouts of America.
 As a young man, he served a two-year mission to our nation’s capital.
 He then returned to Alaska and continued his commitment to service as a patrolman with a small-town police department.
 Later, he returned to Utah where he worked as a lead developmentalist with disabled adults for a decade and a half.

-Beyond the classroom, Mr. Anderson’s personal interests include model trains, fishing, camping, and enjoying the outdoors.
-Though he is also interested in big game hunting, ducks are more his speed.
+Beyond the classroom, Mr. Anderson’s personal interests include model trains, fishing, travel, camping, and enjoying the outdoors.
+Though he is also interested in big game hunting, duck hunting is more his speed.

 Mrs. Danielle Frederick